physics91/ai-code-review-mcp/README.md

 **Solution**:
 1. Disable cache if not needed
 2. Reduce `maxConcurrent` setting
-3. Review logs for memory leaks
+3. Check logs for memory leaks

 ## Documentation